sergey-shandar/public/notes/economy/justice.md

 If Bob received the same total amount as Charlie for the same period, they should pay the same taxes in total.
 For example, if Bob received $50K for the first year, and then $50K for the second year, and Charlie received $90K for the first year and then $10K for the second year, they should pay the same taxes for two years.

+This principle prevents manipulation: whether someone earns more one year and less the next, or spreads income evenly across years, their total tax liability remains the same as long as the total income is equal.

 This opens an interesting perspective: people who have worked their entire lives will receive tax returns as soon as they lose their jobs or decide to retire.
 So, it can replace a pension or provide extra net income for retired people.

 Another option is a student who may live on UBI during their studies and then pay less taxes for the first few years when they accept a high-paying job.

 ## Summary

 There are so many ideas, details, and directions that we can take.
-However, I would love to hear your opinion about that.
+However, these four principles are a starting point for a fairer, more resilient economy in the digital age.
+I welcome your feedback.
 Did I miss something important?
-Can we improve the principles?
-Please leave feedback, share.
+How can we improve these principles?